1. Someone owes you money? Breached a contract/agreement? Failed to deliver goods or services?

 3. How much is the debt or loss?

 a.
-If ≤ S$10,000, you can file a claim in the Small Claims Tribunal (“SCT”) (or $20,000 if the other party agrees to resolve the dispute in the SCT).
+If ≤ S$20,000, you can file a claim in the Small Claims Tribunal (“SCT”) (or $30,000 if all parties consent in writing) (as of 1 November 2019).
 It’s cheap and informal.
 No lawyers involved.
-However, there is a 1-year time limit and the SCT does not hear some types of cases, including friendly loans, employment disputes, etc. Examples of cases it will not hear:
+However, there is a 2-year time limit and the SCT does not hear some types of cases, including friendly loans, employment disputes, etc. Examples of cases it will not hear:

-e. rental (but SCT hears disputes over contract for a lease for residential premises which does not exceed 2 years) or charters
+d. rental (but SCT may hear disputes on leases for residential premises which do not exceed 2 years and may order vacant possession, i.e. eviction of tenant) or charters

 c.
 If > S$60,000 ≤ $250,000 you must file a claim in the District Court (part of the State Courts).